 \section{Abstract}

-\Ac{MC} in the \ac{CVS} is a key enabler for many envisioned medical applications in the human body, such as targeted drug delivery, early cancer detection, and continuous health monitoring.
-The design of \ac{MC} systems for such applications requires suitable models for the signaling molecule propagation through complex \acp{VN}.
-Existing theoretical models offer limited analytical tractability and lack closed-form solutions, making the analysis of large-scale \acp{VN} either infeasible or not insightful.
-To overcome these limitations, in this paper, we propose a novel closed-form physical model, termed MIGHT, for advection-diffusion-driven transport of signaling molecules through complex \acp{VN}.
-The model represents the received molecule flux as a weighted sum of \ac{IG} distributions, parameterized by physical properties of the network.
-The proposed model is validated by comparison with an existing convolution-based model and finite-element simulations.
-Further, we show that the model can be applied for the reduction of large \acp{VN} to simplified representations preserving the essential transport dynamics and for estimating representative \ac{VN} based on received signals from unknown \acp{VN}.
+\Ac{MC} in the \ac{CVS} is a key enabler for many envisioned medical applications inside the human body, such as targeted drug delivery, early disease detection, and continuous health monitoring.
+The design of synthetic \ac{MC} systems for such applications requires suitable models for the signaling molecule propagation through complex \acp{VN}.
+Existing theoretical models offer limited analytical tractability and lack closed-form solutions, making the analysis of realistic large-scale \acp{VN} either infeasible or not insightful.
+To overcome these limitations, in this paper, we propose a novel closed-form physical model, termed \ac{MIGHT}, for the advection-diffusion-driven transport of signaling molecules through complex \acp{VN}.
+The model represents the received molecule flux as a weighted sum of \ac{IG} distributions, parameterized by the physical properties of the underlying \ac{VN}.
+We show that \ac{MIGHT} is capable of accurately representing the transport dynamics of signaling molecules in complex large-scale \acp{VN} ranging from simple \ac{SISO} to complex \ac{MIMO} network topologies.
+The accuracy of the proposed model is validated by comparison to the results from an existing convolution-based \ac{VN} model and numerical finite-element simulations, with all finite-element simulation data openly available on Zenodo.
+Furthermore, we investigate three applications of the proposed model, namely (i) the reduction of large \ac{SISO}-\acp{VN} to obtain simplified representations preserving the essential transport dynamics, (ii) the identification and analysis of network regions that are most important for molecule transport in \ac{MIMO}-\acp{VN} comprising multiple \acp{Tx} and multiple \acp{Rx}, and (iii) the estimation of representative \ac{SISO}-\acp{VN} that can reproduce the received signal of an unknown \ac{SISO}-\ac{VN}.

 \acresetall